ozkriff/ozkriff.github.io-src/content/2019-04-14--devlog-zemeroth-v0-5/index.md

 ## Armor

 Implemented a basic armor system.
-Armor points is shown above the agent in one line with strength points using the yellow dots.
+Armor points are shown above the agent in one line with strength points using the yellow dots.
 Each armor point deflects one damage point on each attack.
 Some weapons can break armor (the `attack_break` parameter).